quickwit-oss/quickwit/docs/guides/schemaless.md

 }
 ```

-Each event type comes with its own set of set of attributes.
+Each event type comes with its own set of attributes.
 Declaring our mapping as the union of all of these event-specific mappings would be a tedious exercise.

 Instead, we can cherry-pick the fields that are common to all of the logs, and rely on dynamic mode to handle the rest.